 Are you looking for day trips from Medellin?
 Medellin is Colombia’s second-largest, and busiest city.
 It also just happens to be one of my favorite cities in the world, the vibe in Medellin is unlike anywhere else.
 When I’m here I pretty much spend all my time dancing salsa and bachata, improving my Spanish skills, and drinking coffee.

 One thing I would say though is it’s more of a digital nomad city or a city you want to stay in for a while.
 3 days in Medellin isn’t really going to be enough to get under the surface of the city.
 But after a few weeks living in Medellin, you are going to want to get out and about and do some exploring!

-To help you navigate your way around I’ve put together this guide to some of my favorite day trips from Medellin including some notes of how to get there.
+To help you navigate your way around I’ve put together this guide to some of my favorite day trips from Medellin, including some notes on how to get there.

 1. Roam Around Guatape

 Guatape is a colorful town with fantastic views of lush and green mountains located at the east of Medellin.
 The Guatape tour is one of the most famous tours, and the amazing viewpoint from El Peñol is a must on your to-do list if you are in Medellin.